-The Least Killifish is a calm bottom feeder that thrives in groups of six or more.
+The Least Killifish is a calm bottom feeder that thrives in groups of 6 or more.
 It lives for around 3-5 years and grows to about 1.25 inches in length.
-The Least Killifish lives at a temperature range of 72 to 79 degrees Fahrenheit, with a pH of 6.0 to 7.8 and a DH of 5 to 19.
+The Least Killifish lives at a temperature range of 72 to 79℉, with a pH of 6.0 to 7.8.

 When filling a 3-gallon tank as a shrimp tank, Ghost Shrimp (also known as Sakura Shrimp or Glass Shrimp) are the finest option.
 Why?
 They are inexpensive and can withstand a variety of water conditions.
 This makes them ideal for any fish-keeper wishing to give their 3-gallon tank a distinctive flair while keeping costs down.

 They're also really tranquil shrimps who get along with any fish that can fit in a 3-gallon tank.
 They may also be kept in groups, making them one of the greatest 3-gallon tank stocking alternatives for keeping many species.